crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 = My Google News Sitemap is empty! =

-The rules of the Google News game are that you do not feed the cookie monster any stale food.
+The rules of the Google News Game are that you do not feed the monster any stale food.
 Older than 2 days is bad.
 You need to bake him some fresh bread ;)

-= How are the values for priority and changefreq calculated? =

-The front page has a fixed priority of 100% (1.0).
-When your site has more posts than pages (you must be using WordPress for a blog), pages have a default priority of 40% (0.4) and posts  have a default priority of 80% (0.8).
-If your site has more pages than posts (you must be using WordPress as CMS), pages have a default priority of 80% (0.8) and posts have a default priority of 40% (0.4).

-Page and post priority can vary between 0% (0.0) and 100% (1.0).
-Page priority depends on the page level (decreasing 10% for each sub-level) and relative number of comments.
-Post priority depends on relative number of comments and relative last comment age or (when the post has no comments) last post modification age.

-The changefreq of the front page is fixed to daily and calculated for pages and post to either daily, weekly, monthly or yearly depending on age and comment activity.

-Dynamic pages like category pages, tag pages and archive pages are not listed in the XML Sitemap.

 = Can I manipulate values for priority and changefreq? =

-Yes and No. This plugin has no options page so there is no way to manually set the priority of urls in the sitemap.
-But there is automatic post priority calculation based on _post modifaction date_ and _comment activity_, that can either make post priority go to 100% (1.0) for posts with many and recent comments or 0% (0) for the oldest posts with no comments.

-This feature can be used to your advantage: by re-saving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 80% (0.8) for those URLs.
-And if you have enough comments on on those pages, the priority can even go up to 100% (1.0).

-If you cannot live with these rules, edit the values `$min_priority`, `$max_priority` and `$frontpage_priority` in xml-sitemap-feed/feed-sitemap.php but be careful to NOT do an automatic upgrade or it will overwrite your customisation.
+Yes.
+You can find default settings for priority, changefreq and lastmod on **Settings > Reading**.
+A fixed priority can be set on a post by post basis too.

 = Do I need to submit the sitemap to search engines? =

 No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

-( Read more about _Ping-O-Matic_ under **Does this plugin ping search engines** (below) to make sure your site is under _normal circumstances_ ;) )
+Besides that, Google and Bing are pinged upon each new publication.

-**But** if you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old Default value) or have it installed in a _subdirectory_, read **Do I need to change my robots.txt** for more instructions.
+**NOTE:** If you have a server _without rewrite rules_, use your blog _without fancy URLs_ (meaning, you have WordPress Permalinks set to the old default value) or have it installed in a _subdirectory_, then read **Do I need to change my robots.txt** for more instructions.

 = Does this plugin ping search engines? =

-No. While other XML Sitemap plugins provide pinging to some search engines upon each post edit or publication, this plugin does not.
-There are two reasons for that:

-1. WordPress has a built-in pinging feature.
-Go in your WP Admin section to Settings > Writing and make sure that the text area under **Update services** contains at least `http://rpc.pingomatic.com`.
-Read more on [Ping-O-Matic](http://pingomatic.com) about what excellent service you are actually getting _for free with every WordPress blog_ installation!
-1. For the average website, in my experience, pinging Google or others after each little change does not benefit anything except a theoretical smaller delay in re-indexation of your website.
-This is only theoretical because if your site is popular and active, major search engines will likely be crawling your site on a very regular basis anyway.
-And if, on the other hand, your site is not high on the agenda of the major search engines, they will likely give no priority to your pings at all.

-You can always take a [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, sitemap downloads, search terms and your visitors.
-Try it!
+Yes, Google and Bing are pinged upon each new publication.
+Unless you disable this feature on **Settings > Reading**.

 = Do I need to change my robots.txt? =